SpongePowered/Sponge/README.md

 ## Updating your Clone
 The following steps will update your clone with the official repo.

-1. `git remote add upstream git@github.com:SpongePowered/SpongeCommon.git`
+1. `git pull`
-2. `git pull --rebase upstream master`
+2. `git submodule update --recursive`
-3. `git submodule update --recursive`
+3. `gradle setupDecompWorkspace --refresh-dependencies`

 ## Contributing
 Are you a talented programmer looking to contribute some code?
 We'd love the help!